 I choose to use this moment to remember.
 I remember our fishing opener trips – including the time I was so engrossed in my book that a fish pulled my rod into the lake before I noticed I had caught it.
 Somehow dad managed to retrieve the rod (with a very tired fish on it).
 I remember my one successful day of fishing catching Sunnies with dad and how delicious his pan-fried fish tastes.
 I remember our annual camping trip including the year my girlfriend and I snuck out to meet boys on the beach.
 My mom had to let us know she knew while my dad just gave us that look.
 You know – the one dad gives that say a thousand words.
 It was the same look he gave when I flicked matches into his ice shanty and got removed from a little league softball game for being sassy.

 I remember arguing over the cost of a good steak, grapes and a 12-pack of diet coke more than once.
-I remember the endless conversations about weather where only Google could resolve the temperature differences between Cloquet and Iron River.
+I remember the endless conversations about weather where only Google could resolve the temperature differences between my hometown Cloquet, Minnesota and today’s hometown Iron River, Wisconsin.
 I remember arguing just to argue and then argue about why we were arguing.
 My dad loved a good debate about nothing.
 That trait lives on in me.

 I remember the endless days of playing ball growing up.
 Or, how dad would patiently watch me twirl baton, doing his best not to comment on the fact that I was destroying the lawn with my endless pivots in a quest to land that double turn around.
 I remember helping him plant his garden and sharing that first ripe summer sweet pea.
 I remember our trips to the Chicken Swap that resulted in unconventional pets and dad buying me a mule named Goldie and trying to pass her off as a pony because I was sad the pony I had wanted got purchased before we could buy him.

-And then there was the advice.
-I remember dad lecturing me on how I didn’t need another degree to feel smart or that changing jobs wouldn’t make me happy.
+There was the advice.
+Dad lecturing me on how I didn’t need another degree to feel smart or that changing jobs wouldn’t make me happy.
 That a job is called that for a reason.
 I remember my wedding day where after our father-daughter dance he simply said, I hope he makes you happy and if he does, I’m happy for you.
 Or, the time he casually asked if I knew how babies were made when he felt I was taking too long to make him a grandpa again.
 I was 34 at the time.

 I remember dad telling me he missed mom too when he knew I was sad.
 I remember dad walking me down a makeshift aisle at my wedding and holding my son after he was born.
 I remember him helping me pack for college, see me off to Oxford and inspect my first home.
 In every critical moment, dad was always there on the sidelines rooting for my success.
 He’s been the constant in my life.
 For 42-years, every major milestone has been marked by dad encouraging me to pursue my dreams.